Help, examples, and information on Excel formulas

 The functions listed below may not be the same in all languages of Microsoft Excel.
 All these examples are done in the English version of Microsoft Excel.

 The examples below are listed in alphabetical order, if you want to start with the most common formula, we suggest starting with the =SUM formula.

 An = (equals) creates a cell equal to another.
 For example, if you were to put =A1 in B1 whatever was in A1 would automatically be put in B1.
 You could also create a formula that would make one cell equal to more than one value.
 For example, if you have a first name in cell A1 and a last name in cell B1, you could put in cell A2 =A1&" "&B1 which would put cell A1 in with B1 with a space between.
 You can also use a concatenate formula to combine cell values.

 Display the average amount between cells.
 For example, if you wanted to get the average for cells A1 to A30, you would type: =AVERAGE(A1:A30).

 Count the number of cells in a range that contain only numbers.
 For example, you could find how many cells between A1 and A15 contain a numeric value by using the =COUNT(A1:A15).
 If cell A1 and A5 only contained numbers, the value of the cell that contains this function would be equal to "2."

-Count the number of cells in a range that contain any text (text and numbers, not just numbers) and are not empty.
+Count the number of cells in a range that contain any text (text and numbers, not only numbers) and are not empty.
 For example, you could count the number of cells containing text in cells A1 through A20 by using the =COUNTA(A1:A20).
-If seven cells were empty the number "13" would be returned.
+If seven cells were empty, the number "13" would be returned.

 Count the cells that have a certain value.
 For example, if you have =COUNTIF(A1:A10,"TEST") in cell A11, then any cell between A1 through A10 that has the word "test" will be counted as one.
 So, if you have five cells in that range that contain the word test, A11 would say "5."